MCP servers

 - Verify the MCP server is declared in

-agent.yaml(remote servers at the top level, local servers under the agent section) - For remote servers, check that the grant exists:
+moat.yaml(remote servers at the top level, sandbox-local servers under the agent section) - For remote servers, check that the grant exists:

 moat grant listshould showmcp-{name} - Check container logs for configuration errors: